-Ex-Fisher Pens Heartbreaking Facebook Post, Describes Horrors of Fishing
+Ex-Fisher Pens Heartbreaking Op-Ed, Describes Horrors of Fishing

-In a candid and heartbreaking account of his experiences as a fisher, Dan Maio of Melbourne took to Facebook to describe the guilt he now feels for participating in the cruel activity.
+In a candid and heartbreaking account of his experiences as a fisher, The Getaway Plan and ECCA VANDAL drummer Dan Maio has described the guilt he now feels for participating in the cruel activity.

-In the post, which was shared by prominent Australian animal rights activist James Aspey, Maio describes the reality behind catch-and-release fishing, and what it really means for fish.
+In a Facebook post, which was shared by prominent Australian animal rights activist James Aspey, Maio describes the reality behind catch-and-release fishing, and what it really means for fish.

 “I used to trick animals onto sharpened hooks”, he begins, going on to explain that the mouth, face, and even eyes of fish were cut.